Chemsex: how to stay safer

 To protect yourself, take your own equipment to every party or chillout, including pipes, pipettes and measures, and never share.

-You can get all the clean equipment you need for a session, including lube and condoms, from any needle exchange so don’t be shy to ask.
+You can get all the clean equipment you need for a session, including lube and condoms, from any needle and syringe service so don’t be shy to ask.

 You can write down a list of everything you need and hand it over if you’re nervous about asking for it.